top of page

 Parmagianino, Virgin with Child, St. John the Baptist, Magdalene, Zachariah 1531-33

-In contrast, Correggio shows more PG rated family scenes, but they too, have a twist.
+In contrast, Antonio Correggio shows more PG rated family scenes, but they too, have a twist.
 In the Adoration of the Christ Child, it’s Mary who sets aside her shoes to worship her Child.
 It's rare that one sees Mary enjoying an intimate tranquil moment with her baby, away from the typical crowds of religious figures.
 And in Rest on the Flight into Egypt, a dramatic diagonal leads the viewer from St. Francis to Mary, Christ, and Joseph who is thoughtfully handing his Son dates to eat.

 Correggio Adoration of the Christ Child (1518-20) Rest on the Flight into Egypt with St. Francis (1520)

-As you cross to the other side of the corridor, you’ll enter a room with a rotating collection of artist self-portraits.
+->As you cross to the other side of the corridor, you’ll enter a room with a rotating collection of artist self-portraits.
 They range from the wildly contemporary to others of art historical importance.

 A Self-Portrait of Sofonisba Anguissola, mentored by Michelangelo and court painter to Philip of Spain, can be found.
 In her Self-Portrait, Marie Vigee-Lebrun, one of the first women to enter the French Academy (and court paintress to Marie Antoinette) looks out mid-brushstroke, while Angelica Kauffman, the first female to enter the British Royal Academy of Arts sits regally with a wooden panel.

-Agnolo Bronzino is featured in room D13.
-There are a few religious works, but he is most well known for his portraits, which have an almost photorealistic quality—
+->Agnolo Bronzino is featured in room D13.
+There are a few religious works, but he is most well known for his portraits, which have an almost photorealistic quality—but the faces are so perfectly oval, the bodies so perfectly attenuated, you also get the feeling they could be photoshopped!

 Bronzino, Portrait of , Bianca de Medici, Eleanora and son , Giovanni

-The next room, or Hall of Dynasties (D14) consists of Medici portraits by some of the most famous artists of their time, including more by Bronzino.
+->The next room, or Hall of Dynasties (D14) consists of Medici portraits by some of the most famous artists of their time, including more by Bronzino.
 Some might seem familiar; there are a few replicas that line the corridors of the Uffizi galleries.

 In his portrait of Cosimo I's Spanish born wife, Eleanora of Toledo and Son, Bronzino pays attention to all the accessories of wealth and power: a magnificent Spanish brocade dress with a golden belt, pearl necklace, and pearl hairnet.
 So much attention has been paid to her outfit that her body was actually exhumed to see if she was buried in it! (she was not, though she was buried with the pearl hairnet).
 Eleanora married Cosimo I in 1539, and managed the estates (including the Pitti Palace) and Florence in her husband’s absence, all while raising 11+ children.
 Sadly, she died at the age of 40.
+Here, she is shown with her son Giovanni, with other family members in the surrounding paintings.

 Nearby is a Portrait of Bianca de Medici, the beloved daughter of Cosimo (Eleanora's step-daughter) , who died at the age of 5.
 The portrait is based on her death mask; Bronzino brings her back to life with an exquisite exactitude.
 Her devoted father is shown in the cameo necklace she wears.